Ace1928/ollama_toolkit/docs/installation.md

 # Installation Guide

-This guide covers all aspects of installing and setting up Ollama Toolkit.
+This guide covers all aspects of installing and setting up Ollama Forge.

 ## Introduction